peterhinch/micropython-micro-gui/README.md

 ```
 ![Image](./images/log_scale.JPG)

-This enables the input and/or display of floating point values with extremely
+This displays floating point values with extremely wide dynamic range and
-wide dynamic range.
-This is done by means of a base 10 logarithmic scale.
-In
+optionally enables their input.
+The dynamic range is handled by means of a base
-other respects the concept is that of the `Scale` class.
+10 logarithmic scale.
+In other respects the concept is that of the `Scale`
+class.

 The control is modelled on old radios where a large scale scrolls past a small
 window having a fixed pointer.
 The use of a logarithmic scale enables the
-display and input of a value which can change by many orders of magnitude.
+value to span a range of multiple orders of magnitude.

 The `Scale` may be `active` or `passive`.
 A description of the user interface
 in the `active` case may be found in